caltechlibrary/dataset/dataset-v2-next.md

 increment the major level.
 That needs to be explored.
 Also versioning should be across the collection meaning both the JSON documents and attachments should be versioning consistently or not versioned at all.

-Dataset frames has proved very helpful.
+Dataset frames have proved very helpful.
 Where possible code should be simplified and frames should be available regardless of JSON document storage type.
 As we continue to use frames in growing collections performance will need to be improved.
-In practice the group object list or keys associated with a frame or the primary data used from the frame.
-The internals could be changed to improve performance.
+In practice the object list or keys associated with a frame are used not the direct representation of the frame in memory.
+This is an area suited to refinement.
+The internals could be changed to improve performance as long as the access to the keys/objects in the frame remains consistent.
-They don't need necessarily be stored as plain text on disk.
-The code for frames needs to be reviewed and positioned for possible evolution as demands evolve on frames.
+E.g. Frames don't have to be stored as plain text on disk.
+The code for frames needs to be reviewed and positioned for possible evolution as needs evolve with frame usage.

 Before frames were implemented data grids were tried.
-For practical usage frames replaced grids.
+In practical usage frames replaced grids.
 The data grids code can be removed from dataset.
-The few places where they are used in our feeds processing are scheduled to be rewritten to use frames.
+The few places where they are used in our feeds processing are scheduled to be rewritten to use regular frames.
 It is a good time to prune this "feature".

-Importing and exporting to CSV is a canidate for removal.
-On the one hand CSV support in Go is very good but also somewhat strict.
-Most of the time when we use CSV import or export we're doing so from a Python program.
-Python also support CSV files reasonably well.
-It is easy to implementing a table to object conversion in Python.
+Importing, syncing and exporting to CSV is a canidate for a rethink.
+While it makes it easy to get started with dataset syncronization between a CSV representation and a dataset collection is complex.
+While CSV support in Go is very good but so are the Python libraries for working with CSV files.
+Processing objects in a collection is more commonly done in a script (e.g. Python using py_dataset) then directly in Go.
+It may make more sense to either simplify or drop support for CSV for the version 1 level integration.
 How much does Go bring to the table beyond Python?
 Does this need to be "built-in" to dataset or should it be left to scripting a dataset service or resource?
+Does import/export support of CSV files make dataset easier to use beyond the library?
+If so does that extend to SQL tables in general?

 There are generally two practices in using dataset in Caltech Library.
-The command line is used interactively or Python is used to programatically interact with collections (e.g. like in reporting or the feeds project).
+The command line is used interactively or Python is used programatically process collections (e.g. like in reporting or the feeds project).
 Python has been support via a C shared library called libdataset.
 While this has worked well it also has been a challenge to maintain requiring acccess to each platform we support.
-I don't think this is sustatinable.
+I don't think this is sustainable.
 Since the introduction of datasetd (the web service implementation of dataset) py_dataset could be rewritten to use the web service implementation of dataset (i.e. datasetd) and this would fit most of our use cases now and planned in the near future.
+It would avoid some hard edge cases we've run across where the Go run time and Python run need to be kept in sync.

-Dropping libdataset support would allow dataset/datasetd to support all platforms where Go can be cross compile without having access to that specific system.
-It would make snap installs easier.
+Dropping libdataset support would allow dataset/datasetd to be cross compiled for all supported platforms using only the Go tool chain.
+It would make supporting snap installs easier.

 A large area of cruft is the integrated help system.
 It makes more sense to focus that on GitHub, godoc and possible publish to a site like